clach04/puren_tonbo/README.md

   * Supports reading and writing from/to encrypted files that are compatible with other formats/tools (there is no intention to create a new crypto format/algorithm in this tool)
   * Currently limited to local file system and stdin/out for files
   * Command line tools; `ptcat` and `ptcipher` to encrypt/decrypt and view plain text files
+      * `ptcipher` - process raw binary files, controlled via command line and environment variables
+      * `ptcat` - in addition to command line and environment variables, also has an (optional) config file and the concept of a root directory of notes
   * `ptgrep` - a grep, [ack](https://beyondgrep.com/), [ripgrep](https://github.com/BurntSushi/ripgrep), [silver-searcher](https://geoff.greer.fm/ag/), [pss](https://github.com/eliben/pss) like tool that works on encrypted (and plain text) files
   * `ptig` an interactive grep like tool that can also view/edit
   * `ptpyvim` a vim-like editor that works on encrypted (and plain text) files